 - lastly, We need to create a dependency so that the characters must be entered using the table reference and the variant key as a value as $SELF.VARCOND = ‘ABS’

 Please note that variant keys are adaptive to individual cases(case sensitive).
-In object dependencies, the variant key must be entered in the same way as in the table on condition.
+In object dependencies, the variant key must be entered the same way as in the table on condition.
 If the combination of upper and lower case letters does not fit the table, then the state of the variant will not be handled.

 Pricing Factors for variant conditions